 There are several homeowners and interior designers who automatically think about granite when stone countertops are being considered for their kitchen and bathroom countertops.
 On the other hand, there are those who have taken the time to educate themselves on the benefits of engineered stone (quartz) countertops.
-Quartz countertops are available in many styles, colors, and textures that adds a sophisticated and luxurious look to any kitchen decor.
+Quartz countertops are available in many styles, colors, and textures that add a sophisticated and luxurious look to any kitchen decor.

-It’s safe to say, granite countertops are and always will be, in high demand; however, recent consumer reports suggest that quartz is now leading the race as the material of choice for kitchen and bathroom countertops.
+It’s safe to say, granite countertops are, and always will be, in high demand; however, recent consumer reports suggest that quartz is now leading the race as the material of choice for kitchen and bathroom countertops.
 Two of the most popular brands of engineered stone countertops in the marketplace today are Silestone and Caesarstone.
 We’re going to take a look at both of these engineered stones and see why they’re so popular in home design.

 What is Silestone?

 Silestone is made of 94 percent quartz that’s bonded together with a variety of adhesives and resins, which provides a durable and incredibly hard surface.
 Silestone has a very high resistance to scratches, dents, and stains.
-Since Silestone is dense and non-porous, it doesn’t require sealing or absorb liquids like natural stone countertops.
+Since Silestone is dense and non-porous, it doesn’t require sealing or absorbing liquids like natural stone countertops.

-When you have a Silestone countertop, you don’t need to worry about permanent stains from liquids like juice, wine, oil, coffee, mustard or other liquids commonly used in the kitchen.
+When you have a Silestone countertop, you don’t need to worry about permanent stains from liquids like juice, wine, oil, coffee, mustard, or other liquids commonly used in the kitchen.
 It’s available in several colors, patterns, and styles that are uniform throughout the slab.
 Silestone can complement any kitchen, and if you like to cook?
 This countertop material will make a perfect addition to your kitchen.

 What is Caesarstone?